 - Develop implementation plan for the recommendations discussed in the Regional Transit Framework, including regional transit planning, coordination, integration, and financing for a regional transit framework.
-Activity may include counties adjacent to MPO region, but not beyond 13-county H-GAC region. - A consultant will be utilized for planning support to assist with the coordination of strategies (with local stakeholders) to mitigate regional transit gaps (TPF).
-Activity may include counties adjacent to MPO region, but not beyond 13-county H-GAC region.
+Activity may include counties adjacent to MPO region, but not beyond 13-county H-GAC region. - A consultant will be utilized for planning support to assist with the coordination of strategies (with local stakeholders) to mitigate regional transit gaps.
+Activity may include counties adjacent to MPO region, but not beyond 13-county H-GAC region. - Include advanced planning for gap fillers (this should include studying near-term implementation of regional bus routes recommended by the HCT Task Force Priority Network using local funds, 5311 funds, and TDCs). - Conduct Regional Transit Marketing planning.